Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 Copy of Notice to Owners

-Subject: TBB BendixeBay Air Disc Brake Calipers
+Subject: TBB Bendix Air Disc Brake Calipers

 The U.S. notice is used for reference: This notice is sent to you in accordance with the requirements of the National Traffic and Motor Vehicle Safety Act.

-Daimler TruckseBay North America LLC, on behalf of its wholly owned subsidiary, Thomas Built Buses, Inc., has decided that a defect which relates to motor vehicle safety exists on specific Model Year 2010 to 2019 Thomas Built Buses Saf-T-Liner HDX, EFX, and C2 (FreightlinereBay Custom Chassis B2 school bus chassis) buses manufactured March 16, 2009, through June 29, 2018.
+Daimler TruckseBay logo North America LLC, on behalf of its wholly owned subsidiary, Thomas Built Buses, Inc., has decided that a defect which relates to motor vehicle safety exists on specific Model Year 2010 to 2019 Thomas Built Buses Saf-T-Liner HDX, EFX, and C2 (FreightlinereBay logo Custom Chassis B2 school bus chassis) buses manufactured March 16, 2009, through June 29, 2018.

-On certain buses, the BendixeBay air disc brake caliper on the left (driver side) rear corner may experience an unintended reduction in the gap between the brake pad and rotor (running clearance), during operation which can lead to a dragging brake.
+On certain buses, the BendixeBay logo air disc brake caliper on the left (driver side) rear corner may experience an unintended reduction in the gap between the brake pad and rotor (running clearance), during operation which can lead to a dragging brake.
 In addition, if the gap between the brake pad and rotor is eliminated, it may lead to high temperatures at the wheel end.
 The high temperatures may lead to the presence of smoke, smoke odor, or a potential for fire, which could result in school bus emergency evacuation procedures in uncontrolled traffic situations.

 The left rear caliper will be inspected and replaced, if needed, with a new caliper containing an updated clearance adjustment mechanism.